opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :math:`pt_j`     if there is a stronger corner :math:`pt_i`     (
-    :math:`i < j`     ) such that the distance between them is less than ``minDistance`` The function can be used to initialize a point-based tracker of an object.
+    :math:`i < j`     ) such that the distance between them is less than ``minDistance``

+The function can be used to initialize a point-based tracker of an object.

 Note that the if the function is called with different values ``A`` and ``B`` of the parameter ``qualityLevel`` , and ``A`` > {B}, the vector of returned corners with ``qualityLevel=A`` will be the prefix of the output vector with ``qualityLevel=B`` .

-See also:
+See also: :func:`cornerMinEigenVal`, :func:`cornerHarris`, :func:`calcOpticalFlowPyrLK`, :func:`estimateRigidMotion`, :func:`PlanarObjectDetector`, :func:`OneWayDescriptor`
-:func:`cornerMinEigenVal`,:func:`cornerHarris`,:func:`calcOpticalFlowPyrLK`,:func:`estimateRigidMotion`,:func:`PlanarObjectDetector`,:func:`OneWayDescriptor`

 .. index:: HoughCircles

-cv::HoughCircles
+HoughCircles
 ----------------
-.. cfunction:: void HoughCircles( Mat\& image, vector<Vec3f>\& circles,                 int method, double dp, double minDist,                 double param1=100, double param2=100,                 int minRadius=0, int maxRadius=0 )
+.. c:function:: void HoughCircles( Mat& image, vector<Vec3f>& circles, int method, double dp, double minDist, double param1=100, double param2=100, int minRadius=0, int maxRadius=0 )

     Finds circles in a grayscale image using a Hough transform.

     :param image: The 8-bit, single-channel, grayscale input image

     :param circles: The output vector of found circles.
 Each vector is encoded as 3-element floating-point vector  :math:`(x, y, radius)`

     :param method: Currently, the only implemented method is  ``CV_HOUGH_GRADIENT`` , which is basically  *21HT* , described in  Yuen90 .

     :param dp: The inverse ratio of the accumulator resolution to the image resolution.
 For example, if  ``dp=1`` , the accumulator will have the same resolution as the input image, if  ``dp=2``  - accumulator will have half as big width and height, etc